Program Policies

 18.4 Candidates transferring from another institution that are planning to submit 3 or more course equivalencies must submit a letter of good standing from the institution from which they are transferring from.

-19.1 Students who would like to add on a Single Subject Credential to their current valid Multiple Subject Credential must submit a copy of their credential, copy of subject matter competency (passing CSET scores or waiver letter) and the Request to Enroll in a Methods Course form signed by the subject area advisor for the Single Subject Area you would like to add on.
-These students will then be issued a blue card and allowed to show up to the first day of class and ask to be added if there is room.
+19.1 Students who would like to add on a Single Subject Credential to their current valid Multiple Subject Credential must submit via DocuSign a copy of their credential, copy of subject matter competency (passing CSET scores or waiver letter) and the Request to Enroll in a Methods Course form signed by the Subject Area Coordinator for the Single Subject Area you would like to add on.
+Once approved, these students will then be emailed with information to show up to the first day of class and ask to be added if there is room.

 19.1 Supervisors turn in grades electronically on My色中色 on the University semester timeline.